DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 2. **Query Patterns**: Even with encryption, the size and timing of queries may reveal information.
 Padding helps mitigate this but doesn't eliminate it completely.

 3. **Certificate Requests**: Initial certificate requests are unencrypted and may reveal client capabilities.
 This is a one-time exposure per session.

+These privacy considerations complement the security measures and should inform operational practices for DNSCrypt deployments.

 ## Operational Security